NHSDigital/im1-pfs-auth/README.md

 ### Configuration

-Installation and configuration of the toolchain dependencies.
+Installation of the toolchain dependencies.

 ```shell
 make install